junquant/mlproject/report/report.md

 ## Data Preparation

 **Missing Values** - The missing values were caused by lost of signals.
 As such, missing values are populated with the last valid value for the subject and if there is no valid value before, the first valid value after the record was used.
 This was done for each subject's data.

 **Invalid Data** - Orientation is not valid in this data set as stated in the code book and was removed.
 Accelerometer data for with the scale of ±6g was also removed from the data set as recommended by the code book as readings are saturated for high impact movements such as running.

 ## Data Exploration

 ## Model Comparison

+### Initial Comparison
+* SGD SVM
+  * StratifiedShuffleSplit
+* PCA GNB
+  * StratifiedShuffleSplit
+* GNB with scaling
+  * StratifiedShuffleSplit

+### Final Comparison
+* GNB MultiOutputClassifier with scaling
+  * StratifiedShuffleSplit
+* GNB with scaling
+  * StratifiedKFold

 ## Results Interpretation